IBM/map-my-shifter/README.md

 > STIX-Shifter Connector's Mapping Builder

-The map-my-shifter (MMS) project provides a visual way for building mapping files for [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter) project.
+The map-my-shifter (MMS) project provides a visual way for building mapping files for [STIX-Shifter](https://github.com/opencybersecurityalliance/stix-shifter) modules.
-A typical connector requires two types of fields mapping:
+A typical (module) connector requires two types of field mappings:

-- From STIX pattern mapping - When building the data source query from STIX query, the STIX fields, for examples `file:name`, is mapped to the target data source's field.
+- **From STIX** pattern mapping - When building the data source query from a STIX query, the STIX fields, for example `file:name`, is mapped to the target data source's field.
 [Read more...](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-translation-module.md#step-2-edit-the-from_stix_map-json-files)
-- To STIX object mapping - When results object is back from the data source, this object should be displayed in the final results as STIX object.
-For examples `{"filename": "xxxxx"}` should be translated to STIX object of type `file`.
+- **To STIX** object mapping - When a results object is back from the data source, this object gets translated  in the final result as a STIX object.
+For example `{"filename": "xxxxx"}` should be translated to a STIX object of type `file`.
 [Read more...](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-translation-module.md#step-4-edit-the-to_stix_map-json-file)

 ### Use-cases

-- Create mapping file from scratch.
+- Create a new mapping file from scratch, for a new stix shifter module.
-- Load existing mapping file, edit the file and save it to a new file.
+- Load an existing mapping file, edit the file and save it to a new file.

 ### Demo
 https://ibm.github.io/map-my-shifter/

 ### Development

 MMS is a static client side app, there is no backend involved, except from serving the static content.
-It is built with [ReactJS](https://reactjs.org) library, and designed using [Carbon Design System](https://www.carbondesignsystem.com) components.
+It is built with the [ReactJS](https://reactjs.org) library, and designed using [Carbon Design System](https://www.carbondesignsystem.com) components.

 ### Installation